Skip to content

 Prominent examples include New York City’s Central Park Tower and 111W57, Taiwan’s Taipei 101 and Melbourne’s Australia 108.

 Above: New York's 472-metre Central Park Tower is classified as a supertall.
-The structure is currently the world's tallest residential building (image courtesy of Michael Young).
+Image by Michael Young.

 The proliferation of schemes meeting the criteria for “supertall” has led to the creation of the final and truly exclusive top tier category.